system-zero/system-zero/src/data/semantics/Language.md

   # however the stack can be easily exhausted with some thousands of calls.
   # Thus it is not guarranteed.
 However the compiler performs a tail call optimization
   # if the function explicitly recall itself as `self`.
 However the return statement
-  # should be in a tail call position, thus it is the only guarrantee.
+  # __should__ be in a tail call position, and this is the only guarrantee.

-  # In the above case it's not in a tail position, so it can overflow.
+  # In the above second function, the statement is not in a tail position, so it
+  # can overflow with some thousand recursive calls.

-  # But the first form it is a tail call, and so the return statement it should be
+  # But the first form it is a tail call, and so the return statement it can be
   # written as:

   return self (n - 1, b, a + b)